Hitarth-Kothari/ChapterTracker/README.md

 5. Use the search bar to filter books by name.
 6. Adjust the chapter number using the increment/decrement arrows in the number input field.
 7. Click the red strip on the right side of a book item to delete it from the list.
+8. The extension will check if the user visits a link from a supported site and notify them if they want to add or update the book's chapter.

+## Supported Sites

+- Currently only supports `asuracomic.net`.

 ## File Structure

 - `manifest.json`: Contains the metadata for the Chrome extension.
+- `background.js`: Handles the background tasks such as monitoring tabs and sending notifications.
 - `popup.html`: The HTML structure for the popup interface.
 - `popup.js`: The JavaScript logic for handling the popup functionality.
 - `styles.css`: Custom styles for the popup interface.